 Student tuition and fees, net of scholarship allowances are the largest component of operating revenues.
 Tuition and fees are reflected net of scholarship allowances, which represent scholarships and fellowships applied to student accounts for tuition and residence fees.
 These scholarships and fellowships are funded through federal and state grant programs and gifts raised by the university.
 The university provided \$182.1 million of a total \$230.9 million of student aid directly to student accounts.
 The remaining \$48.8 million was paid to students and is reflected as scholarships and fellowships expense.
 Scholarship allowances allocated to tuition and fees amounted to \$148.0 million.
 Another \$34.1 million was allocated to residence fees, which are included in auxiliary revenues.
 Tuition and fees, net of scholarship allowances, increased \$24.2 million in 2010.
 The increase resulted primarily from an increase in tuition rates of 3.7% for undergraduates and graduate students, as well as an average increase of 6.3% in student fees.
 Also, full time enrollment increased by 5.6% while part time enrollment decreased by 0.5%.
-In 2009, tuition and fees net of scholarship allowances, increased \$52.8 million.
-The increase in 2009 resulted from an 8.6% increase in tuition rates for undergraduates and graduate students, as well as an average increase of 6.3% in student fees.
+In 2009, tuition and fees net of scholarship allowances, as well as an average increase in tuition rates for undergraduates and average increase of 6.3% in student fees.
+Also, full time enrollment students, as well as an average increase in tuition rates for undergraduates and state graduate students.
 In 2009, full time enrollment also increased by 5.7% while part time enrollment decreased by 3.2%.